If you’re getting new clients through word of mouth and your practice has a consistent number of bookings each week, then that’s great!

 The links work.

-I invite them to join my newsletter.
+They can join my newsletter.

 You can target these areas to quickly make your site more appealing:

 Lots of websites are set up with social media buttons automatically.
 Check what’s on your website – Facebook?
 Twitter?
 Linked In?
 Pinterest?
 Instagram?
 Click on each of those social media icons and see where they go.
 If the link is broken or it goes somewhere random where you don’t really have a presence, take it off.
 Trust me, your prospective client will click on everything… and visitors especially like to click on bad links!
 You don’t want them to click on something that doesn’t work.
+I don’t have many buttons as I am only on Instagram.
+I do have a ‘plug in’ that shows my most recent Instagram photos.
+This might not be the right thing for you, by the way, I’m just saying don’t have broken buttons. 🙂

 - Tell your story